“Customer engagement is the degree and depth of BRAND- FOCUSSED interactions a customer chooses to perform.” The Smile Team

 On average, loyal customers spend more and are more likely to recommend your restaurant to friends and family.
 In the U.S., 40% of online shopping revenue comes from repeat customers.

-- The best time to invite guests to join your restaurant’s loyalty programme is when they’ve just had a great experience.
+- The best time to invite guests to join your restaurant’s loyalty program is when they’ve just had a great experience.

-- Train your staff to encourage guests to join your loyalty programme to avail enticing offers and special deals.
+- Train your staff to encourage guests to join your loyalty program to avail of enticing offers and special deals.

 - Promote the program on your website and social media handles.